hypermine-bc/hypersign/docs/problem-statement.md

 ## Problem Statement

 Identity management (IM) have always been challange for enterprises, which has two major components, *Management of identity* and *Management by identity*. *Management of identity* is nothing but **authentication** and *Management by identity* is nothing but **Authorization**.
 Traditional common used methods of issuing digital identities like, username and password have been proven vulnerable.
-In order to understand this in a bit details, let's look into how exactly this method of issuing digital identities have evolved over the period of time.
+In order to understand this in a bit details, let's look into how exactly this method of issuing digital identities have been evolved over the period of time.

-It all started from, service providers storing username and password in plain text in database.
-Users starts questi
+*Approach 1* : It all started when, service providers stores username and password in `plain text` in the database.
+But users starts questioning on that, why would system administrator could see my password?

+*Approach 2* : In order to solve this, service provider started encrypting the password and storing the `encrypted password` into database but still could not able to solve the problem as the admin have the encryption key and can see the password any time.
+Also, there was one more problem with this approach, if two users happens to have same password, the corrosponding text would also be the same.

+*Approach 3* : In order to solve the above problem, serivce providers started storing the HASH of the password in the database.
+Even this approach have the problem of having

 ### User data breach